andluc21/QA_Automation_Framework/README.md

 ## Testing Endpoints (All Environments)

-1. You will need to set the UI and API public endpointto match the environment you are testing in.
+1. You will need the UI and API public endpoints within the environment file to run the automation.

 ```bash
 # ui endpoint: